How to buy a vehicle in the US as a non US-resident

 There are four things you should consider when buying a vehicle in the United States:

-• Checking the vehicle out,
+- Checking the vehicle out,

-• Paying for the vehicle, and
+- Paying for the vehicle, and

-• Completing the documentation.
+- Completing the purchase documentation.

 Let's jump right in.